 False doctrine is prominent in its main teachings

-The above articles listed also serve to prove that false doctrines are an integral part of Ruckmanism, which is at the core of all cults.
-We are not covering false doctrine in depth in this article because it is dealt with extensively throughout Ruckmanism.org.
-Ruckmanite churches typically try to identify themselves as Baptists, which is very deceptive considering that the teachings they harp on the most are not historic Baptist doctrines.
+The above heavily-documented articles listed also serve to prove that false doctrines are an integral part of Ruckmanism, which is at the core of all cults.
+We are not covering false doctrine in depth in this article, because it is dealt with extensively throughout Ruckmanism.org.
+Ruckmanite churches typically try to identify themselves as Baptists, which is very deceptive, considering that the teachings they harp on the most are not historic Baptist doctrines.
 What Baptist churches were known for teaching a combination of believing in plans of salvation requiring works for certain periods, no women in heaven, Jesus could have sinned if he wanted to, spiritual circumcision, space travel and reproduction in heaven, sleeping together constituting marriage, the KJV can correct the Greek, is doubly inspired, and contains advanced revelations; rapture date guessing, abortion is not murder, among other reprehensible and unbiblical views we have documented at ruckmanism.org?
-Only God can see the heart, but it seems as if Ruckmanites churches who place "Baptist" in their church name are committing religious fraud in hopes of luring in the unsuspecting.
+Only God can see the heart, but it seems as if Ruckmanite churches who place "Baptist" on their church name are committing religious fraud in hopes of luring in the unsuspecting.

 Ruckman himself teaches that cult leaders cultivate their education background to pass themselves off as scholars